 - 1. Recreational development shall not result in a net loss of shoreline ecological functions or ecosystem-wide processes. - 2.
 All recreational facilities shall be designed, located and operated in a manner consistent with the purpose of the environment designation in which they are located. - 3.
 Water-oriented recreation may be allowed in shoreline buffers when they provide visual or physical access to the shoreline.
-The removal of on-site native vegetation shall be limited to the minimum necessary for the recreational development areas, such as picnic areas, campsites,

-- selected views, or other permitted structures or facilities.
+The removal of on-site native vegetation shall be limited to the minimum necessary for the recreational development areas, such as picnic areas, campsites, selected views, or other permitted structures or facilities.
 Impacts created from vegetation removal shall be mitigated. - 4.
 Preference shall be given to activities which are consistent with The Thurston County Comprehensive Plan, approved state and local park plans for water-oriented recreational development. - 5.
-Non-water-oriented recreational facilities, such as golf courses, playing fields, and facilities with extensive impervious surfaces, shall observe Critical Area Buffers and Vegetation Conservation Standards (Sections 19.400.115 and 19.400.120, respectively). - 6.
+Non-water-oriented recreational facilities, such as golf courses, playing fields, and facilities with extensive impervious surfaces, shall observe Critical Area Buffers and Vegetation Conservation Standards (Sections 19.400.115 and Appendix E, and 19.400.120, respectively). - 6.
 Commercial recreational development shall be consistent with Section 19.600.130 (Commercial Development). - 7.
 Recreational vehicular traffic is prohibited on beaches, bars, spits and streambeds, except for permitted construction and boat launching, or in areas where it can be demonstrated that a historical use has been established. - 8.
 Public road-ends, tax-title lands and right-of-ways adjacent to shorelines of the state shall be preserved for public access, unless the property is zoned for industrial uses.
 Pursuant to RCW 36.87.130, as now or hereafter amended, vacation of such shall only occur if the purpose is to: - a.
 Enable any public authority to acquire the vacated property for port purposes, boat moorage or launching sites; or - b.
 Provide for park, viewpoint, recreational, educational or other public purpose. - 9.
 Trail access shall be provided to link upland facilities to the beach area where feasible and where impacts to ecological functions can be mitigated. - 10.
 When applicable, recreational development shall make adequate provisions for: - a.
 Vehicular parking and pedestrian access; - b.
 Proper wastewater and solid waste disposal methods; - c.
 Security and fire protection; - d.
 The prevention of overflow and trespass onto adjacent properties, including, but not limited to, landscaping, fencing, and posting of property; - e.
 Screening of such development from adjacent private property to prevent noise and light impacts. - 11.
-Shoreline trails and pathways shall be located, designed, and constructed to protect bank stability. - 12.
-As required by RCW 90.58.100(4), applications providing for wilderness beaches, ecological study areas, and recreational uses for the public on state-owned shorelines shall be considered a preferred use. - 13.
-Public access sites shall be made barrier-free and accessible for physically disabled uses where feasible, and in accordance with the Americans with Disabilities Act (ADA).
+Shoreline trails and pathways shall be located, designed, and constructed to protect bank stability.

+12. As required by RCW 90.58.100(4), applications providing for wilderness beaches, ecological study areas, and recreational uses for the public on state-owned shorelines shall be considered a preferred use.